makma/fingerprintjs.com/content/blog/fingerprintjs-launches-india-data-hosting.md

 ### For current customers

 Current customers can switch their hosting to the new AP-South-1 data region on request.
-If you wish to switch, please [contact support](mailto:support@fingerprintjs.com) to transfer your account.
+If you wish to switch, please [contact support](mailto:support@fingerprint.com) to transfer your account.

-## About FingerprintJS
+## About Fingerprint

-FingerprintJS Pro is a 99.5% accurate device identification service that helps prevent fraud, spam, and account takeovers.
+Fingerprint Pro is a 99.5% accurate device identification service that helps prevent fraud, spam, and account takeovers.
 Pro’s JavaScript technology combines hundreds of signals inside any browser to generate a unique identifier that can be used to detect unusual behavior patterns such as devices entering stolen credit cards or the same browser using multiple IP addresses.
-Developer teams can easily integrate FingerprintJS Pro into their existing fraud workflows using our well-documented API and webhooks.
+Developer teams can easily integrate Fingerprint Pro into their existing fraud workflows using our well-documented API and webhooks.
 [Try Pro for free today](https://dashboard.fingerprintjs.com/signup) or [talk to our sales team](/contact-sales/) to learn more.